fahim-haider/MatrixMultiplication_Multithreading/README.md

 -Program Modularity: dividing the source and include files to efficiently program the project while minimizing code duplication

+-GDB interface with VisualStudioCode; learned alot about the VSCode interface to efficiently handle project files utilizing .gitignore, tasks.json and launch.json files

 -Extern keyword: efficiently declaring and defining shared variables and matrices to minimize the number of duplicate declarations produced between src files